This 2-minute video pretty much covers everything that I write about in this post.

 2) Cut a piece of hard insulation so it fits snugly inside the frame.

 The dimensions will vary.
-Ours turned out to be 38cm x 47cm, whatever that is in inches.
+Mine turned out to be 38cm x 47cm, whatever that is in inches.

 If the lumber is 3 inches high and the insulation is an inch thick, that should leave about 2 inches of space beneath the insulation (or in this photo, above the insulation).
-Our lumber was 2.5 inches high and the insulation was 1.5 inches thick.
-It left us with only an inch of space, which we discovered was barely enough room for candy cakes and high clustering bees.
-(We make the mistakes so you don’t have to.)
+My lumber was 2.5 inches high and the insulation was 1.5 inches thick.
+It left me with only an inch of space, which I discovered was barely enough room for candy cakes and high clustering bees.

 3) Cut your thin sheet or wood or high-density fiberboard to fit inside the frame, and place it right on top of the insulation.
 Brace the board in place with thin nails like this: